 Patravadi Theatre is situated in one of the most charming habitats in the city on Soi Wat Rakhang in the Thonburi district of Bangkok, alongside the Chao Phraya River and diagonally across from the Grand Palace Complex.
 Possibly the best way for you to get to the theatre is by river boat taxi.
 The theatre is open on a Friday, Saturday and Sunday night with the shows starting at around 7:00 pm.

-As for another mesmerizing performing arts theatre in Bangkok, you need look no further than Asiatique The Riverfront where among other things, you'll find the Joe Louis Puppet Theatre.
+As for another mesmerising performing arts theatre in Bangkok, you need to look no further than Asiatique The Riverfront where among other things, you'll find the Joe Louis Puppet Theatre.
 As far as captivating puppet performances go, you may not get a better class of classical and contemporary one such as this.
 The nightly shows here at 8:00 pm tell the epic stories from the Hindu, Ramakien.

 It takes three puppeteers (all classically trained dancers) to manipulate a lovingly created puppet during a one hour show.
-The amazing thing is watching how this group of puppeteers have the ability to synchronize their movements in such complete and accurate harmony.
-I imagine it must boil down to dedication and lots and lots of practice.
+The amazing thing is watching how this group of puppeteers have the ability to synchronise their movements in such complete and accurate harmony.
+I imagine it must boil down to total dedication and lots and lots of practice.
 While you may not be spellbound by the 1,000 Baht entrance fee per person, your kids will be certainly be blown away by it all.

 Built in 1933 by Rama VII, with the intention of screening talking pictures, the Sala Chalermkrung Royal Theatre is Thailand's first theatre.
 Today it's used for staging Khon (Thai masked dance) and live performances by singers and musicians.
 The theatre presents a new episode of the Khon-Masked dance entitled Hanuman Chankamhaeng, an excerpt from the Ramakien Story.
 This particular performance also celebrates the auspicious occasion of the 60th-anniversary celebrations of His Majesty the King’s accession to the throne.